Getting Started with Maps

 • To adjust the map's center point drag on the map.
 Click the dotted square at the map's upper right to enable a selection crosshairs.
 Click on the eye icon in the inspector panel to the right of the map to hide or view only the selected cases.

 • Zoom in or out on the map by clicking the + or - sign in the top left corner.
+Or, double click to zoom in, or hold down shift and double click to zoom out.

-Maps with Boundaries
+Maps with boundaries

 If a CODAP document contains map boundary data, CODAP will display the information on a map.
 For example, the graph on the right contains information about the Total Population in the United States.